Skip to main content

 Research and publishing

-Have published over 130 research manuscripts with my colleagues and graduate students.
-Students have an excellent opportunities to be mentored by faculty on clinically relevant research projects within one of our laboratories at UW La Crosse.
-I treat my research as a faculty/student partnership and have had great outcomes working with my colleagues and students.
-Often, students are listed as co-authors on publications or presentations at professional meetings from their efforts working to further our lab research.
+Have published over 145 research manuscripts with my colleagues and graduate students.
+Our physical therapy students have excellent opportunities to be mentored by faculty on clinically relevant research projects in one of our laboratories.
+I treat my research agenda as a faculty/student partnership.
+Have had great outcomes working with colleagues and students on various projects.
+Often, students are listed as co-authors on publications or presentations at professional meetings for their efforts in furthering our research.

-Follow the link to see what we are currently publishing within our LIMS research group (Pubmed Publications website).
+Follow these links to see what we are currently publishing within our LIMS research group (Pubmed Publications website).
 Our research has been cited by many other scientists in the field.
-Follow the Google link to learn more about which papers have been most often cited by other scientists (Google Scholar Kernozek Citations website) Here is my profile in web of science (https://www.webofscience.com/wos/author/record/B-1446-2009) and my orcid https://orcid.org/0000-0002-3044-6076.
+Follow the Google link to learn more about which papers have been most often cited by other scientists (Google Scholar Kernozek Citations website) Here is my profile in Web of Science (https://www.webofscience.com/wos/author/record/B-1446-2009) and my orcid https://orcid.org/0000-0002-3044-6076.

 Kudos